Host FAQs

 We are looking for volunteers who can host a one or two week work experience placement.

-I don’t work in an area currently covered by In2STEM, can I still host a student?
+I don’t work in an area currently covered by In2science, can I still host a student?

 In2STEM is always looking to reach out to provide more students across the UK with the opportunity to take part in life-changing experiences.
-We ask anyone who would like to host a student who doesn’t work in an area currently covered by In2STEM to fill out our application form.
+We ask anyone who would like to host a student who doesn’t work in an area currently covered by In2science to fill out our online application.
 We will then review these and get in touch if we believe that it is possible for you to host a student in the region.

-I can’t host a placement this year.
+I can’t host a placement in 2024.
 Is there any other way I can volunteer?

 We are also running an online programme.
 We are looking for mentors to support a small group of students in two online mentoring sessions.
 More information coming soon.